input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [Boros](https://txpipe.io/): a backend tool that consumes a stream of Cardano transactions from different pluggable sources and takes care of submitting them on-chain in an orderly and resilient fashion.

+*   [Cardano-Signer](https://github.com/gitmachtl/cardano-signer): a tool to sign and verify data with Cardano secret keys, support for CIP-0008 and CIP-0036 (Catalyst Voting/Delegation) signing

 *   [Clarity Protocol](https://clarity-protocol.com/): a multi-chain, accessible, decentralized protocol that supports democratic risk management and due diligence for the tokenized economy.

 *   [Dandelion APIs](https://gimbalabs.com/dandelion): a set of developer tools to help with fast integration into the Cardano chain.